 The government of Canada has recently changed the rules regarding student visas for International Students.
 This change has affected thousands of language schools across Canada, including our school.
 As a result of these changes, we are currently not able to accept students for longer than a 6-month program.
-International students currently enrolled with us can renew their visas through us, however.
+We can’t help students to get a student visa any more as we are not a designated language institute.
+However, if you already have a student visa or if you already have a visitor’s visa, you are welcome to study at our institute.

 Please contact us if you would like more information.